-1. When you select AGC from the Admin Procedures Screen, the following text displays:
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select AGC from the Admin Procedures screen, the following text displays:

 Handset AGC On

 Headset AGC On

 Speaker AGC On